sirRicky73/UAR/chrome/readme.md

 Use the .crx file to install the extension.
 If needed, check out this youtube video http://www.youtube.com/watch?v=SMgkbGICBiE on how to do this.

 This is also the extension for newer versions of Opera.
-At the time of writing, these versions are not available for Linux.
+At the time of writing, these newer versions are not available for Linux.

 # Other